Akuli/porcupine/README.md

 If you want to do something to Porcupine, that's awesome!
 I have tried to make contributing easy:
+- Some issues are labeled as "good first issue".
 - If you don't understand what I meant in an issue, please ask me to clarify it.
     I have written most issues so that I understand what I wrote, and if you are new to Porcupine, you likely need a longer explanation to understand what the problem is.